MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/queries.md

 ## .show queries

 The `.show` `queries` command lists queries that have reached a final state, and that the user invoking the command has access to see.
-A [database admin or database monitor](../management/access-control/role-based-authorization.md) can see any command that was invoked on their database.
-Other users can only see queries that were invoked by them.
+Optionally, the command can return queries that are still running, queries by specific users, or queries grouped by user.
 To see both queries and commands completion, use [.show queries-and-commands](commands-and-queries.md).

+> [!NOTE}
+>
+> - A [database admin or database monitor](../management/access-control/role-based-authorization.md) can see any command that was invoked on their database.
+> - Other users can only see queries that were invoked by them.

 ## Syntax